Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Numerical tests

-To avoid such a situation, we replace the expected coupled constraints in the BCG-ECC model (\ref{example:BCG_ECC}) with CVaR coupled constraints in the BCG-CCC model (\ref{example:BCG_CCC}).
+To avoid {this} situation, we replace the expected coupled constraints in the BCG-ECC model (\ref{example:BCG_ECC}) with CVaR coupled constraints in the BCG-CCC model (\ref{example:BCG_CCC}).
 To facilitate explanation, we set $d=1$.
-Figure \ref{fig:CCC_beta_varying} depicts the optimal response functions at equilibrium with $\beta$ varying from $0.05$ to $0.1, 0.25$ and $0.5$.
-We can see that the red dashed line (representing the optimal response function in the BCG-ECC model) lies above the solid lines (representing the optimal response functions in the BCG-CCC model), which means each firm produces less under the BCG-CCC model for any type $\theta_i\in [1,2]$, in other words, the BCG-CCC model is more conservative.
+Figure \ref{fig:CCC_beta_varying} depicts the optimal response functions at the equilibrium with $\beta$ varying from $0.05$ to $0.1, 0.25$ and $0.5$.
+We can see that the red dotted line (representing the optimal response function in the BCG-ECC model) lies above the other lines (representing the optimal response functions in the BCG-CCC model), which means {that} each firm produces less under the BCG-CCC model for any type $\theta_i\in [1,2]$, in other words, the BCG-CCC model is more conservative.
 Moreover, for the BCG-CCC model, Figure~\ref{fig:CCC_beta_varying} (b) shows the optimal response functions shift upwards as $\beta$ increases which means that the firms are less conservative.
-Table \ref{tab:probability} displays the max probability of coupled constraint being violated, i.e., $\varrho :=\max\limits_{\theta_1\in\Theta_1^M} \mathbb{P}_{\eta_1(\cdot|\theta_1)}(\theta_1 a_1(\theta_1) + \theta_2 a_2(\theta_2)>50|\theta_1)$.
+Table \ref{tab:probability} displays the max probability of the coupled constraint being violated: $\varrho :=\max\limits_{\theta_1\in\Theta_1^M} \mathbb{P}_{\eta_1(\cdot|\theta_1)}(\theta_1 a_1(\theta_1) + \theta_2 a_2(\theta_2)>50|\theta_1)$.